uchicago-cs/cmsc22000/website/content/labs/lab8.md

 Now, you can check `[cnetid]-cs220-lab7-pr-1.herokuapp.com` and see your pull request app!

 If everything checks out, merge your PR.
 This should push the changes to staging, since you set up automatic deploys for your app last time (please note that it may take a few minutes for this to happen).
-Once this succeeds, you can promote your final app to production.
+Once this succeeds, go ahead and promote your final app to production.

 ### Submitting your lab